mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Ported Partial COmbat over

 #### V0.5
-- Changed STATS names to another TTRPG list that I like which is more verbose
+- Changed STATIS names to another TTRPG list that I like which is more verbose
 - Rewrote Equipment
 - Eliminated Resources and Replaced with Currency
 - Rewrote Combat Section, Streamlined Action Economy